 As a custom software development company in the business for close to a decade, we've seen our share of shoddy practices, not just around code, but also when it comes to solid teamwork.
-Below is the list of best practices we follow that will help you save time and headaches in the long run.
+Below is the list of best practices we follow that will help you save time and money in the long run.

 Too many developers convince themselves that styling issues are not that important.
-If we've learned anything over years of looking at other people's code, it's that dealing with coding style issues is what developers are most likely to postpone.
+If we've learned anything over years of looking over other people's code, it's that dealing with coding style issues is what developers are most likely to postpone.
 It can be hard for inexperienced coders to see what good will come out of addressing styling issues.
 Still, over time, it becomes clear that the moment code quality plunges, it's a snowball effect from there, turning any project into a mess fast.
 Be finicky about best practices even when they seem negligible.
 The code should be easily understandable.
 Complex code makes maintenance and debugging difficult and expensive.
 Set up linting and code checking tools to give yourself space to worry about more important things.

 Pro Tip: We've worked on a number of Ruby projects.
 Hound or RuboCop plugins for Sublime have come in really handy.
 They're really good to keep your code in check.

-2.Three levels of Code Reviews
+2 - Three levels of Code Reviews

-Two peer reviews
+4 - Two peer reviews